Tourism & festivals

 Arts and culture festivals – not least Edinburgh’s world-famous festivals - attract millions of tourists to major tourist destinations each year, but we can use information on activity and events to improve our visitors’ experiences and help businesses adapt to challenges.

-Traveltech for Scotland, a new organisation to help Scotland’s tourism sector make a sustained recovery, launched in summer 2020.
+Traveltech for Scotland, helps Scotland’s tourism sector make a sustained recovery, launched in summer 2020.
 Driven by technological innovation, it will build a support network for travel technology pioneers whose ingenuity could help turn the sector around following the devastating impacts of Covid-19.

 Building plans